lmweber/cytometry-clustering-comparison/README.md

 - [run_methods](run_methods/): scripts to run all methods (or instructions to run graphical interfaces, where required)
 - [stability_analysis](stability_analysis/): run and evaluate methods for stability analysis

-A copy of the supplementary files from the published paper is also included.
+Supplementary files from the published paper are included in the following directory:

 - [supplementary_files](supplementary_files/): supplementary files from paper (latest version: November 18, 2016)

+R scripts and summary reports for updated results are included in the following directory:

+- [updates](updates/): updated results for new clustering methods or new reference data sets